philsbln/gardener-ipv6/README.md

 |      28 | `d`        | Per-Namespace Pod Range | Allow custom CNI PIAM to construct addresses (12b NS + 16b Pod) |

 - For Services, we either use a pseudo-node and use its prefix for services or a

+### Issues:
+ - For some infrastructures like GoM it would be advisable to use a /64 per VM/node due to hardware limitations.
+ - Generally using a /64 per VM/node is dangerous because this will limit the flexibility for a general IPv6 numbering scheme.
+Given a /36 per cloud region and that we want to stay on a nibble boundry for each aggregation level, we easily run out of bits for AZs, VPCs and VMs.
+If we have a flat network without VPCs, a /64 per VM is not a problem.

 ## Collection of random related links
  - https://kubernetes.io/docs/concepts/services-networking/dual-stack/#enable-ipv4-ipv6-dual-stack